LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: Data

-To analyze the physical properties, escape fraction and morphology of LCEz4-M1, we also use imaging and photometric data from JWST and HST.
-For imaging data, we use JWST images released by the JADES survey Data Release 2 \citep[JADES DR2, ][]{Eisenstein2023, Rieke2023} for morphological analysis, and HST images released by the Hubble Legacy Field \citep[HLF, ][]{Illingworth2016, Whitaker2019}, particularly HST Advanced Camera for Surveys (ACS) Wide Field Channel (WFC) F435W, for estimating the escape fraction.
-We also use VLT/VIsible Multi-Object Spectrograph (VIMOS) U-band imaging to constrain the LyC emission of objects \citep{nonino2009}.
-For spectral energy distribution (SED) analysis, we use the JADES DR2 and HLF photometric catalogs.
+To analyze the physical properties, escape fraction, and morphology of LCEz4-M1, we also use imaging and photometric data from JWST and HST.
+We use JWST images released by the JADES survey Data Release 2 \citep[JADES DR2, ][]{Eisenstein2023, Rieke2023} for morphological analysis and SED fitting, and HST images released by the Hubble Legacy Field \citep[HLF, ][]{Illingworth2016, Whitaker2019}, particularly HST/ACS WFC F435W and F814W, for estimating the escape fraction.
+We also use VLT/VIMOS $U$-band imaging to constrain the LyC emission of LCEz4-M1 \citep{nonino2009}.
 The JADES DR2 is constructed from JWST images from surveys including JADES \citep{Eisenstein2023}, JEMS \citep{Williams2023}, and FRESCO \citep{Oesch2023}.
-In addition, we use the 3D-HST photometric catalog \citep{Brammer2012, Skelton2014}, which includes photometric measurements from other facilities such as VLT and Spitzer.